Text Size

 Acts 14:27

-When they had arrived, and had gathered the assembly together, they reported all the things that God had done with them, and that He had opened a door of faith to the nations.
+When they arrived, they gathered the church together and reported all that God had done through them, and how He had opened the door of faith to the Gentiles.

 Immediate missionary background